lukepuplett/surfdude-csharp/README.md

 # Surfdude

 A simple little hypermedia client that dynamically drives a REST API.
-You can use this to test APIs are genuinely RESTful, i.e. they can be driven entirely by hypertext transfer, or you can use this in your application to work a backend API.
+You can use this to test that an API is genuinely RESTful, i.e. it can be driven entirely by links and hypertext transfer, or you can use this in your application to work a backend API.

+Designing APIs by writing the desired client code first tends to drive out much nicer APIs.

 ## API UX and Interaction Journeys